cloudfoundry/haproxy-boshrelease/docs/rate_limiting.md

 - `connections_rate_limit` for connection based rate limiting on OSI layer 4/TCP
 - `requests_rate_limit` for request based rate limiting on OSI layer 7/HTTP

-Both groups contain the (roughly) same attributes :
+Both groups contain roughly the same attributes:
-- `requests` (for `requests_rate_limit`) and `connections` (for `connections_rate_limit`): the amount of requests/connections that are allowed within a time window (see `window_size`) before further incoming requests/connections are denied/blocked
+- `requests` (for `requests_rate_limit`) and `connections` (for `connections_rate_limit`): the number of requests/connections allowed within a time window (see `window_size`) before further incoming requests/connections are denied/blocked
 - `window_size`: Window size for counting connections
 - `table_size`: Size of the stick table in which the IPs and counters are stored.
 - `block`: Whether or not to block connections.
 If `block` is disabled (or not provided), incoming requests/connections will still be tracked in the respective stick-tables, but will not be denied.

 ## Effects of Rate Limiting
-Once a rate-limit is reached, haproxy-boshrelease will no longer proxy incoming request from the rate-limited client IP to a backend.
-Depending on the type of rate limiting, haproxy will respond with one of the following:
+Once a rate limit is reached, haproxy-boshrelease will no longer proxy incoming requests from the rate-limited client IP to a backend.
+Depending on the type of rate limiting, HAProxy will respond with one of the following:

 ### Request based Rate Limiting
-HAProxy responds the client with HTTP Status Code: `429: Too Many Requests`.
+HAProxy responds to the client with HTTP Status Code: `429: Too Many Requests`.

 ### Connection based Rate Limiting
 The TCP connection will be rejected.
 This would for example show up as `Empty reply from server` for a `curl`-client.
-This will not result in a log statement on HAProxy side, which can make tracing issues more difficult.
+This will not result in a log statement on the HAProxy side, which can make tracing issues more difficult.

 > Note:
 > If both rate-limits are reached simultaneously (e.g. if they are configured identically and every incoming HTTP request uses a new TCP connection), connection based rate-limiting will come into effect first, resulting in a dropped TCP connection.